pairshaped/pairshaped.ca/source/blog/why-bem.html.md

 ## The DOM is an indiscernible mess

-BEM can be a bit verbose, something to remember is that the class names do not necessarily need to reflect structure of the DOM.
+BEM can be a bit verbose.
+Something to remember is that the class names do not necessarily reflect the structure of the DOM.
 If you get caught, it's really easy to make a bit of a mess.
-However, even a BEM mess is still better than meaningless pile of unrelated class names.
+However, even a BEM mess is still better than a meaningless pile of unrelated class names.
 This will make your DOM ugly and make it difficult to reuse components.
 It also means that all of the styles for the header, navigation and links would be contained in the **header.coffee** and  **header.sass** files.

 ```coffeescript
 div { className: 'header' },